plone/training/docs/mastering-plone/volto_actions.md

 export default Voting;
 ```

-On mount of the component the action `getVotes` is dispatched to fetch the data by `dispatch(getVotes(location.pathname));`.
+On mount of the component the action `getVotes` is dispatched by `dispatch(getVotes(location.pathname));`.
-The action fetches the data.
+- The action fetches the data.
-The corresponding reducer writes the data in global app store.
+- The corresponding reducer writes the data in global app store.

-The component `Voting` as well as any other component can now access the data from the global app store by `const votes = useSelector((store) => store.votes);`.
+The component `Voting` as well as any other component can now access the data from the global app store by subscribing with `const votes = useSelector((store) => store.votes);`.
 Therefore the constant `votes` holds the necessary data for the current talk and user in a dictionary like

 ```{code-block} jsx